 A visit to the doctor is usually necessary when it is already too late for exercises and preventive measures.
 There are several ways to relieve neck pain or loosen neck muscles.
 Consider the following tips and tricks in your everyday life to relieve neck tension without a doctor's visit:

-1. Exercise and move regularly.
+- Do sport and exercise regularly.
 Cycling, yoga or swimming prevent neck pain.

 Excursus: Where does the cell phone neck come from?